stevenbenner/stevenbenner.com/src/content/posts/2010-06-27-setting-up-an-ubuntu-lamp-server-part-1-initial-setup.md

 sudo aptitude safe-upgrade
 ```

 It will list all of the packages (programs) that it wants to update and ask if you want to proceed.
-Enter “y” for yes and hit enter.
+Enter <kbd>Y</kbd> for yes and hit <kbd>↵ Return</kbd>.
 The aptitude program will automatically download and upgrade everything that needs to be updated.

 You should do this as often as possible, once or twice a week is more than enough if you’re anal about keeping everything updated with the latest fixes and security updates.